-Goals and Objectives Outcomes Assessment Methods Additional Tools To educate Osteopathic medical students in the art and science of osteopathic medicine using the most current research in clinical and basic sciences. a.
+Goals and Objectives Outcomes Assessment Methods Additional Tools To educate Osteopathic medical Osteopathic Philosophy and First and Second Year: External Surveys students in the art and science of osteopathic medicine using the most current research in clinical and basic sciences. a.
 Provide opportunities for research and scholarly activity for students and faculty. b.
 Advance medical knowledge and the quality of health care throug educational, scientific, and clinical research.
-Osteopathic Philosophy and Osteopathic Manipulative Treatment a.
+Osteopathic Manipulative Treatment a.
 The Candidate shall demonstrate knowledge to recognize the need and to apply appropriate OMT in the clinical setting. b.
 The Candidate shall demonstrate the ability to utilize Osteopathic philosophy, principles, and practices including the application of Osteopathic Manipulative Treatment into an appropriate medical care plan for the patient. c.
 The Candidate shall demonstrate sufficient depth of knowledge and skills to integrate Osteopathic principles and philosophy into all aspects of patient care.
-First and Second Year: OPP course/lab OPC course/lab ISAs and OSCEs Clinical Involvement COMLEX Level 1 Block exams In-class quizzes Third and Fourth Year: KYCOM Video/OMT grand rounds 4th year case presentation Clinical rotations COMLEX Level 2-CE and PE KYCOM Alumni Survey Additional Tools External Surveys including the AACOM Survey of Student Indebtedness and Career Plans COMLEX Level 3 To offer a curriculum that integrates a strong foundation of medical knowledge with the professional, cultural and ethical traits desired in its students and graduates.
-Medical Knowledgea.The Candidate shall demonstrate a comprehension of the concepts and principles of the biomedical, biomechanical, and clinical aspects of osteopathic medicine and related sciences by recognizing the key elements of the patient presentations.b.The Candidate shall demonstrate an understanding of the important physician interventions required to evaluate, manage and treat the clinical First and Second Year: Discipline course/lab OPC course/lab ISAs and OSCEs Clinical involvement COMLEX Level 1 Third and Fourth Year: KYCOM Video/OMT grand rounds 4th year case presentations Clinical rotations Preceptor evaluations COMAT scores KYCOM Alumni Survey External surveys including the AACOM Survey of Student Indebtedness and Career Plans OPP fellowships AOA poster presentations Other research opportunities
+OPP course/lab OPC course/lab ISAs and OSCEs Clinical Involvement COMLEX Level 1 Block exams In-class quizzes Third and Fourth Year: KYCOM Video/OMT grand rounds Third exams Clinical rotations COMLEX Level 2-CE and PE KYCOM Alumni Survey including the AACOM Survey of Student Indebtedness and Career Plans • COMLEX Level 3 To offer a curriculum that integrates a strong foundation of medical knowledge with the professional, cultural and ethical traits desired in its students and graduates. a.
+The Candidate shall demonstrate a comprehension of the concepts and principles of the biomedical, biomechanical, and clinical aspects of osteopathic medicine and related sciences by recognizing the key elements of the patient presentations. b.
+The Candidate shall demonstrate an understanding of the important physician interventions required to evaluate, manage and treat the clinical First and Second Year: Discipline course/lab First and OPC course/lab ISAs and OSCEs Clinical involvement COMLEX Level 1 Third and Fourth Year: KYCOM Video/OMT grand rounds Hr year case presentations Clinical rotations Preceptor evaluations COMAT scores KYCOM Alumni Survey External surveys including the AACOM Survey of Student Indebtedness and Career Plans OPP fellowships AOA poster presentations Other research opportunities